ziqlu0722/Machine-Learning/Notes/NaiveBayes.md

 ## How to Calculate the Simple Unidimentional Density Function?
 ### Option 1: Model

-apply an imposed model, calculate the maximum likelihood parameters for the model
+Apply an imposed model, calculate the maximum likelihood parameters for the model
 * gaussian, bernoullim, binomial, exponential
 * mixture of distributions